Clarifying a societal problem, its causes and potential impacts

 - Is unemployment associated with worse health outcomes?

-Methodological approaches to address question E1
+Methodological approaches (forms of evidence) to address question E1

 Question E2.
 Determining causes and/or aggravating factors of a problem